Hair fall/ khalitya

 All the above factors and malnutrition, Poor Hygiene imbalance of Sleep, Stress & Pollution play a major role in Rakta Dusti Which leads to especially Keshashatan (Hair falling).

 Any substance or factor which is responsible for the disease it’s known as a causative factor.
 In Ayurveda various factors imbalance the state of equilibrium of Doshas.
 This ultimately leads to creating a suitable situation for various diseases.
-These factors are considered Nidan/Hetu (Etiological factors).
+These factors are considered as Nidan/Hetu (Etiological factors).

 There is no clear description regarding the causative factors of Khalitya, but by analyzing the explanation of the pathogenesis of the disease and by collecting the scattered reference from Ayurvedic texts, an indirect knowledge of etiological factors may be acquired.

-Khalitya is put on under the Khudra RogaAcharya Vagbhatta described them in Shiro Roga and these are further subdivided into nine Kapala VyadhiKhalitya being one of them.
+Khalitya is put on under the Khudra Roga.
+Acharya Vagbhatta described them in Shiro Roga and these are further subdivided into nine Kapala Vyadhi, Khalitya being one of them.
 There is no separate mention of the specific causative factor of Khalitya but the general etiological factors of Shiroroga can be considered as a cause of Khalitya.

 In addition to this, Acharya Charak has mentioned various factors which vitiate Vatadi humor by which Shirogata Rakta also gets vitiated and gives rise to different Shiroroga.
 According to Vagbhatta, Khalitya comes under the roof of Shiroroga.
 So, the etiological factors mentioned by Acharya Charak can be understood as that of the disease Khalitya.
 (Ch.
 Su.
 17/8-14; A. H. Ut.
 23/1-2)

-In VimanasthanaCharak has described the disorders occurring due to the over intake of Kshara, Lavana, and Viruddha Ahara.
+In Vimanasthana, Charak has described the disorders occurring due to the over intake of Kshara, Lavana, and Viruddha Ahara.
 This mentions the occurrence of Khalitya as a consequence of it.

-It has been mentioned that the Viruddha Ahara-like, simultaneous intake of Lavana (salt) with milk in the diet induces Khalitya as Observed in the people of Saurashtra and Bahlika.
+It has been mentioned that the Viruddha Ahara like, simultaneous intake of Lavana (salt) with milk in the diet induces Khalitya as Observed in the people of Saurashtra and Bahlika.
 Thus, it can be said that a person habituated to excessive Lavana or Kshara intake and taking Viruddha Aahara in routine is prone to have Khalitya.
 (Ch.
 Vi.
 17- 19)

 Causative factor of Khalitya as per Ayurvedic text described as below:

-Ahara Janya Nidana Vihar Janya Nidana Manas Janya
+Ahara Janya NidanaVihar Janya NidanaManas Janya

-• Atikshara Sevan • Raja • Chinta (tension)
+• Atikshara Sevan• Raja• Chinta (tension)

-• Guru Bhojana • Dhoom • Krodha (anger)
+• Guru bhojan• Dhum• Krodha (anger)

-• Shit Bhojana • Atap • Bhaya
+• Shit bhojan• Atap• Bhaya

-• Atisnigdha Bhojana • Tushar (hima) • Shoka
+• Atisnigdha bhojan• Tushar (hima)• Shoka

-• Atti matra Bhojana • Ambukriya
+• Ati matra bhojan• Ambukriya

-• Vatik ahar Sevan • Atijagaran
+• Vatik ahar sevan• Atijagaran

-• Adhik japan • Atisweda
+• Adhik jalpan• Atisweda

 PURVA RUPA: